 what’s wrong with you?
 I joke.
 In all seriousness, though, there are few things better than throwing a handful of ingredients in a pot, going about your daily business for four-to-eight hours, and coming home to a warm, perfectly cooked meal.

 “Why, who did all of this slaving away in the kitchen?
-Oh – heh heh – it was myself.
+Oh – heh heh – it was me.
 Silly me.” *hair flip*.

 Recently I’ve also become a bigger fan of Indian foods, but sometimes the heavy creams in those deliciously thick sauces just don’t sit too well in the tummy… or on the thighs.
 Ha!
 Therefore, I bring to you today a recipe that has grown near and dear to my heart (and tastebuds) – Slow Cooker Light Chicken Tikka Masala.

-Here’s what you will need to get started on this healthier rendition of a classic Indian dish:
+Here’s what you will need to get started on your Light Chicken Tikka Masala for the slow-cooker:

 - 1 lb. skinless, boneless chicken thighs